You know what is worse than a Monday? A Monday after a weekend exploring Mackinac Island. This week is going to be a struggle, I can feel it.

 After an afternoon nap, it’s time for shopping downtown.
 Everyone in the family can benefit from some Great Lakes Proud gear – like the new temporary tattoos or High Five Threads shirt (I know you’ve seen them!).

-Afternoon ice cream will cause a sugar rush, I recommend combating that with sunset putt-putt golf at Mission Point.
+Afternoon ice cream will cause a sugar rush, I recommend combating that with sunset mini-golf at Mission Point.
 When the night settles in and the kids have crashed, the bottle of wine can come in handy.
-This is the time to sit on the porch of your hotel, relax, and listen to Lake Michigan waves in the distance.
+This is the time to sit on the porch of your hotel, relax, and listen to Lake Huron waves in the distance.

 Save Sunday for a trip to the Grand Hotel, where the whole family will enjoy the extravagant interior and a walk down the longest porch in the world.
 If not a guest on the island, access to the porch will cost $10.
 The gardens and landscaping will have everyone in awe of the beautiful hotel.